Types of transport used by inbound visitors during their stay in Britain

 |Source: International Passenger Survey, 2018|

-The most commonly used mode of transport is ‘bus, tube, tram or metro train (within town/city)’, which is reported to be used by just about half of all respondents (48%).
-Nearly one-in-four say they used a taxi during their time in Britain and 23% use a train to travel outside of towns and cities.
+The most commonly used mode of transport is ‘bus, tube, tram or metro train (within town/city)’, which is reported to be used by just about half of all respondents (49%).
+Over one-in-four say they used a taxi during their time in the UK (28%) and 23% used a train to travel outside of towns and cities.

 Please note that most lorry drivers were not asked this question, and, as a consequence, are not taken into account in the results for 'Car/vehicle you/group brought to the UK'.